LGBTQ rights in Ghana: Harassment and abuse

 Reports emerged in August 2018 of conversion therapy programmers run by religious leaders to "cure" LGBTQ people of their homosexuality.
 There is no reliable evidence that sexual orientation can be changed, and medical bodies warn that conversion therapy practices are ineffective and potentially harmful.

 Police action

 Ghana's police force sometimes protects members of the LGBTQ community.
 For example, in the town of Tamale, they aided gay men who were being blackmailed.
-On the other hand, police violence against LGBT-identifying individuals has been documented.
+On the other hand, police violence against LGBTQ-identifying individuals has been documented.
 One woman reported that, not only did her community members beat her when they discovered her sexuality, but she was also kicked in the mouth by a police officer.

 Ghana's anti-gay laws may legally require the police to persecute LGBTQ citizens.
 In 2016, a lesbian couple, accused of having a wedding, was arrested by the police.
 Some LGBTQ groups, such as the Solace Initiative, provide LGBTQ citizens with human rights trained paralegals who can help defend them in court.